c1505/beginning-open-source/README.md

-Other ways to contribute to open source: write documentation triage issues attempt to replicate bugs in issues make a small edit to learn.co currciculum
+Other ways to contribute to open source: write documentation triage issues
 Talks on contributing to open source:

 How to make your first open source commit: